 Shuttles start at 7:30 AM.
 Palisade Plunge Cycle and Shuttles working with Rapid Creek Cycles offers daily shuttles and bike rental for Palisade Plunge riders.
 Rapid Creek Cycles rents KONA, IBIS and REVEL bikes.
 We can do custom shuttle times, call for pricing and time options.

 - This trail is for experienced riders with excellent judgement, we recommend the 21 or 17 mile ride if this is your first time on the Plunge.
 This is a cross country trail with 1,300 feet of elevation gain.

 - Heed trail warnings and be prepared to walk your bike when necessary

-- Take food and water with you – none is available on your shuttle route or on the trail
+- Take food and water with you, we strongly recommend a water filter if your do the 33 mile ride so you can refill at Whitewater Creek – no other water is available on your shuttle route or on the trail

 - Be aware of personal ability, mileage, weather, time of day, appropriate clothing, heat, food, water, and bike condition